 Librettist Gene Scheer IN Conversation with Beck Weathers

-Join Opera Parallèle for an exclusive conversation between celebrated librettist Gene Scheer (left) and the subject of his opera Everest, Beck Weathers (right), author of Left for Dead: My Journey Home from Everest.
+Janaury 2023: Opera Parallèle hosted an exclusive conversation between celebrated librettist Gene Scheer and the subject of his opera Everest, Beck Weathers, author of Left for Dead: My Journey Home from Everest.
 Learn more about Beck’s extraordinary tale of survival from the 1996 Mt.
-Everest Disaster and hear from Gene about how he crafted these incredible stories into his opera.
-This is a free virtual event; please register by clicking the button below.
+Everest Disaster and hear Gene’s thoughts on he crafted these incredible stories into his opera.

 If you can’t make it on February 9, join us for any of our other showings